bexhearty/bexhearty.github.com/articles/2015-07-07-module-1/index.md

 ![](https://cloudup.com/ckTqBYoDp7L+)

 ## 5. Identify Users and Track an Event
 Identify those users that submit a destination.
 To do so, we created a little function that captures the input from the form, and sends some of that data as traits in an identify call.
 While we are at it, lets also send an event using the .track method called “destination submitted.”
-We are going to do that on the same index.html file, so if you haven’t committed your changes yet (if you have, just open to edit the index.html file again), scroll down to the line after the </form> (mine is line 38) and insert the following text.
+We are going to do that on the same index.html file, so if you haven’t committed your changes yet (if you have, just open to edit the index.html file again), scroll down to the line after the `</form>` tag (mine is line 38) and insert the following text.
 ```
 <script type="text/javascript">
         function identify(e){